 My delight was short lived.
 As I picked up the stone I felt a sharp pain on the right side of my chest.
 The dream-world gift suddenly became something I was ill-equipped to manage.
 But it seemed like a good idea to act as if I knew what I was doing.
 So I took the stone home and put it into an old bath used to collect rain water.
 The pain immediately went away.

 Years later, believing the stone somehow malignant, I returned it to Flaggy Creek where, within days, a flood carried it away.
-Then, more years later, when I saw it for the gift it was, I had no trouble finding it again in the dry creek bed.
+Then, more years later, when I began to recognise it as a communication, I had no trouble finding it again in the dry creek bed.
 This time I stored it in the base of a hollow tree, up near the spring in the very centre of the mountain gap.
 The tree was struck by lightning and somehow twisted around the stone.
 In 2013 a bush fire swept through.
 The charred stump of the tree still has the stone inside.

 The significance of the stone is something I try not to rationalise or explain.
 I'd struggle to find appropriate terminology that wouldn't diminish the rich layers of association through a lifetime that now give it meaning.
 I've no idea what to call it or if a name is needed.
 As a physical object it's just a stone.
-Whatever power it has belongs to my internal landscape and is beyond my rational mind.
+Whatever power it has belongs to my internal landscape where narrative corresponds to an extended conversation.
 I'm always aware of its presence - the feeling of revolving around it.
 It anchors me with an elasticity that lets me go but draws me back.

-Some of the trees have re-sprouted from their roots with three or more stems competing.
-I count them.
-The grove is rising again through a thick, almost impenetrable, understory of wild hops.
-Each year a different understory species takes advantage of the last and dominates the cycle of succession.
-I'm now an old man but I too have begun again - the fire has made me bolder and more assertive - more confident.
-I've set up a saw mill and am turning the dead mountain Stringybarks into shelter.
+The grove of scribbly gums is rising again through an almost impenetrable understory of wild hops and wattle.
+I count the trees that are re-sprouting from their roots.
+Sometimes three, sometimes five stems competing.
+Each year a new understory species takes advantage of the last and dominates the cycle of succession.
+As I watch the process of regeneration, past, present, and future are like transparent overlays leaking into each other.
+I'm now an old man but I too have begun again.
+The fire has made me bolder and more assertive - more confident.
 Birds are returning.
-Barring another fire, I'm guessing it'll be 70 years - maybe more, before the canopy of scribbly gums closes again in what is called the climax.
+Lizards appear.
+Barring another fire, I'm guessing it'll be another lifespan before the canopy closes again. surface and left a silent, skeletal world suspended - the bones of the landscape bare.

-Past, present, and future have become like transparent overlays leaking-into each other.
-Although my brief human span seems hopelessly out of scale with the power and volatility of the energies around me, I remain in place here - privately and gratefully enveloped in an enchantment continuously refreshed by the restless, bristling adjustments of life on the ground beneath sky.
+My brief human span seems helplessly out of scale with the immense power and volatility of the energies around me, but I remain in place here - privately and gratefully enveloped in an enchantment that is continuously refreshed by the restless, bristling adjustments of life on the ground beneath sky.